valtimo-platform/valtimo-documentation/using-valtimo/forms/creating-forms-in-valtimo.md

 ## External data

+> This feature has been deprecated as of version 11.0.0 and will be removed in the future.
+> Please use value resolvers instead.

 In some cases there is other data related to the case, but not part of the document that needs to be displayed in a form.
 The form module allows for `FormFieldDataResolver` to fetch data by using expressions as property name in forms.
 On loading the form the data is automatically preloaded.
 The expression generally looks like `<prefix>:<field-expression>`